nathanhansen/FizzBuzz-Example/README.md

 # FizzBuzz-Example
-An example of solving the FizzBuzz challenge
+An example of solving the FizzBuzz challenge, an exercise in Eloquent JavaScript. http://eloquentjavascript.net